codeddraig/ffau/README.md

 Ffau can save your blocks to a text file in the browser (with the extension .crd for 'CodeDragon') and import them to re-assemble your blocks.

 ## Bugs
 To report problems or potential additions, please feel free to visit the 'issues' section of this repo.
+For security issues, please email us at: **ffau [at] codei0 [dot] net**.

 ## Libraries
 This project would not be possible without the following amazing libraries.
 We are much indebted to them for their support and work: